 - Wouldn't that just be an Instant-Win Condition of the match, and not a finishing move?

 - Breakaway props are also in this category.
 All country-music themed wrestlers (Honky Tonk Man, Jeff Jarrett) carry prop guitars that they use during the course of the match to cheat.

 - LGBT-themed attacks are generally considered more character building rather than effective.

 - Goldust would use LGBT finishing moves, usually involving groin attacks, male-to-male kisses or inappropriate body contact.

 - Rikishi's Stink Face, where he would sit on the opponent's face, also had LGBT overtones.
 Interestingly, Vince McMahon would use this too as part of his "Kiss My Ass" gimmick.

 - In a similar vein, Yokozuna's Banzai Drop, affectionately referred to as the "Butt Bomb" by fans, was used to emphasize how heavy he was.

-- Before women became legitimate talents, limp-wristed slaps by female managers (like Miss Elizabeth or Lita) would be the equivalent to a chair shot or Mr. Fuji's cane.
+- Before women became legitimate talents, limp-wristed slaps by female managers (like Miss Elizabeth) would be the equivalent to a chair shot or Mr Fuji's cane.